Published

 **Drives consistency. **A single control plane with a single set of policies and access controls can improve consistency, compliance and security.
 And unified visibility of cluster activity can simplify cost reporting, forecasting and governance.

 Brings flexibility.
-A multicluster approach equips you to move workloads between clusters, from one location to another, or between cloud providers.
+A multi-cluster approach equips you to move workloads between clusters, from one location to another, or between cloud providers.
 You can reduce vendor lock-in, optimize cost, and respond to the needs of different teams across your business.

 Improves application performance.
-Multicluster configurations can provide a degree of high availability (HA), load balancing and improved performance for users in different regions.
+Multi-cluster configurations can provide a degree of high availability (HA), load balancing and improved performance for users in different regions.

-For all these reasons, it’s a safe bet that more organizations will seek to consolidate Kubernetes management through a multicluster approach.
+For all these reasons, it’s a safe bet that more organizations will seek to consolidate Kubernetes management through a multi-cluster approach.

-What you need to know to make multicluster work
+What you need to know to make multi cluster work

-While multicluster Kubernetes is important, it’s certainly not simple to make it happen.
+While Kubernetes multi cluster is important, it’s certainly not simple to make it happen.
 There are tough challenges you need to work through.
 You need the ability to:

 Keep the state of all of your clusters consistent from the perspective of the control plane.
 This can be particularly challenging if your clusters are geographically distant from one another: network latency can make it tough to keep all of the clusters perfectly in sync.